bbauska/dom/README.md

     src="./images/image015.png?raw=true"
     loading="lazy"
     style="width:40%;"
-    title=""
+    title="Query selector example"
-    alt="." />
+    alt="Query selector example." />
 </a>
 </p>
 <!-- image015.png -->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>3.
 Using <b><mark>document.querySelectorAll()</mark></b></h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>In this approach we are using the <b><mark>document.querySelectorAll()</mark></b> method.
-This method finds all
-elements that match a specific CSS selector, like class name.
+This method finds all elements that match a specific CSS selector, like class name.
 It gives you a static list, which means it wont automatically update if page changes.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Syntax:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->